cross-rs/cross/README.md

 9 exit_group(0)
 ```

-## Caveats

-- path dependencies (in Cargo.toml) that point outside the Cargo project won't
-  work because `cross` use docker containers only mounts the Cargo project so
-  the container doesn't have access to the rest of the filesystem.
-  However, you may use Cargo's `--manifest-path` option to reference your
-  target crate, executed from a common root directory from which all your
-  dependencies are available.

 ## Minimum Supported Rust Version (MSRV)

 This crate is guaranteed to compile on stable Rust 1.58.1 and up.
 It *might*